 What are the benefits of having dental bridges at Dental365?

 Dental bridges are a good choice to replace missing teeth.
 Using your existing teeth, a bridge, made from gold, metals, porcelain or alloys is created, spanning the missing tooth area.
 Bridges are strong and durable, and can improve the look of your smile and boost your confidence.

 Choosing to get a dental bridge can provide you with the following benefits:

 What does the dental bridge procedure involve?

 The tooth bridge procedure is a simple in-office procedure that is performed by our expert dentists at Dental365.
 The process is broken into a few steps, listed below:

 A bridge begins by altering your existing teeth into what is called an abutment, or the porcelain bridge’s base, where it will securely attach.
 Once the abutments are created, a mold is taken of the area and sent to a dental lab.
 This mold is used to create a properly-fitting and natural-feeling dental bridge.

-While waiting for the lab to complete the permanent fixture, we will fit you with a temporary bridge.
-This temporary bridge is designed to protect the abutments, the gum area and will be more attractive than the missing tooth.
+While waiting for the lab to complete your dental bridge, we are happy to fit you with a temporary bridge, which is designed to protect your gum area and will be and temporarily conceal your missing tooth.

-Eat soft foods for the first few days.
-Then after this initial phase you will be able to eat whatever you want with no issues.
+After your bridge is in place, it is important to limit your diet to softer foods for a few days.
+Once a few days have passed, you are free to eat anything you desire without worry of the bridge, which will stay firmly in place.
 Although it may take a while to get used to your new bridge, after a few days it should feel like having your own teeth back again.